Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-leaked-conditional-rendering.md

 ## What it does

-Prevent problematic leaked values from being rendered.
+Prevents problematic leaked values from being rendered.

 ## Why is this bad?